SaltireSoul/bkup_rpimage/README.md

 * -f forces overwrite of 'sdimage'.gz if it exists
 * -L logfile writes rsync log to 'logfile'
 * -s define the size of the image file

+### File and folder exclusion from backup

+You can exclude files and folders from backup by listing them at `exclude-files.txt` file.
+You can use wildcards.

+* `dir` excludes a directory
+* `dir/*` backups a directory but excludes the content of it
+* `dir/**` backups a directory but excludes the content of it, including hidden files and folders
+* `*.jpg` exclude ALL jpg files
+* `file.ext` exclude an specific file

 ### Examples: